Quansight-Labs/quansight-labs-site/posts/2019/05/tdk-partners-with-quansight-labs.md

 this, is [markdown](), the language on which this blog post is written, which can be rendered to HTML.
 At the moment the only way to achieve this on Spyder is via the use of a dedicated plugin that would create a new type of Pane.
-And example of such plugin is [spyder-reports](https://github.com/spyder-ide/spyder-reports) (See image below and the Reports pane).
+And example of such a plugin is [spyder-reports](https://github.com/spyder-ide/spyder-reports) (See image below and the Reports pane).
 The reason why plugins are developed this way is because the Editor Plugin on Spyder can only contain Code Editor widgets, which prevents us and other developers to use the Editor to hold